spatial-intelligence/MscProj/README.md

 # MscProj
-Welcome to the git repo for my MSc thesis "Analysis of Success Factors and Preferences in the UK Film Market"
+Welcome to the git repo for Andrew's 2019/20 MSc thesis "Analysis of Success Factors and Preferences in the UK Film Market"

 ## Layout